FRRouting/frr/doc/user/pim.rst

 .. clicmd:: ip pim keep-alive-timer (31-60000)

    Modify the time out value for a S,G flow from 31-60000 seconds.
-31 seconds is choosen for a lower bound because some hardware platforms cannot see data flowing in better than 30 second chunks.
-This comand is vrf aware, to configure for a vrf, enter the vrf submode.
+31 seconds is chosen for a lower bound because some hardware platforms cannot see data flowing in better than 30 second chunks.
+This command is vrf aware, to configure for a vrf, enter the vrf submode.

 .. index:: ip pim packets (1-100)